 What is it and how is it performed?

-Minimally Invasive Spine Surgery uses small incisions (about 1-2 inches) to access damaged spinal discs or vertebrae without the need for large amounts of muscle dissection or trauma to the structures surrounding the spine.
+Minimally invasive spine surgery uses small incisions (about 1-2 inches) to access damaged spinal discs or vertebrae without the need for large amounts of muscle dissection or trauma to the structures surrounding the spine.

 Oftentimes, there exists a misconception that an actual “laser” is used in these procedures, which there is not.
-Laser spine surgery is a form of surgery that uses small incisions and minimally-invasive techniques.
+Laser spine surgery is a form of surgery that uses small incisions and minimally invasive techniques.

 This type of spine surgery is performed using a thin, telescope-like instrument called an endoscope.
 The endoscope is connected to a tiny video camera and is inserted through small incisions to give surgeons an inside view of the patient’s body.

 We will evaluate your unique lifestyle and goals to determine which type of spinal procedure is best for you.

 “I recently had surgery on my lower back.
 I had heard that such surgery would result in pain and cause me difficulties in doing ordinary daily tasks but, I experienced no pain and was able to do normal activities at home and at church.
 Also, being a bee keeper, I was able to work the hives and extract the honey from most of the hives”